 The American bison is a species of bison that has populated the North American plains for thousands of years.
 It’s estimated that at one point nearly 30-60 million wandered the Americas.
-Due to a variety of factors in the 19th century the American bison population rapidly dwindled to the point of near extinction.
+Due to a variety of factors in the 19th century the American bison population rapidly dwindled to the point of near extinction.1

 The most widely distributed theory for the disappearance of bison from the plains is due to over hunting by American settlers encroaching into the region.
 While there is a degree of truth to this, the actual reason is much more complicated.

-The Devastation of the American Bison Population
+Charting the American Bison Population Decline Over Time

 The American military also sanctioned the killing of wild bison.
 At the time the military was engaged in many conflicts with frontier natives.
 The army knew that the natives relied upon the bison as a primary food source, and thus the removal of their food would make them more dependent on the US government and reduce hostilities.